imshashank/supermat/README.md

 The Structure ID, goes like this **`2.1.4.8`**.
 This points specifically to **Document Index number `2`**, the **`1`st section** in that document, then the **`4`th paragraph** in that section, and finally the **`8`th sentence** in that paragraph.
 This simple yet powerful structure serves two purposes: it maintains connections between different text chunks while remaining token-efficient for LLM processing.

-Through post-processing of LLM outputs, this structure enables direct retrieval of original content from source documents, reducing the need for token repetition and minimizing the risk of hallucinations.
+Furthermore, through post-processing of LLM outputs, this structure enables direct verbatim retrieval of original content from source documents, reducing the need for token repetition and minimizing the risk of hallucinations.

 ## Evaluation